Variety’s 4th Annual “the PROPS” Breakfast Raises £36,000

 Proceeds from this event go to the charity’s Grants Programme and the funding of powered wheelchairs, providing families with essentials that often transform lives of children in need, their siblings and parents.

-With a focus on helping children who are sick, disabled or disadvantaged to make the most of their childhood, Variety, the Children’s Charity, provides practical support through its mobility (Sunshine Coaches and electric wheelchairs), caring and health (equipping children’s hospitals), youth and education programmes (Variety at Work and outings to exciting places).
+With a focus on helping children who are disabled or disadvantaged to make the most of their childhood, Variety, the Children’s Charity, provides practical support through its mobility (Sunshine Coaches and electric wheelchairs), caring and health (equipping children’s hospitals), youth and education programmes (Variety at Work and outings to exciting places).

 In 2014 alone, the charity will ensure that almost 60,000 children throughout the UK will be taken on fun days out.